renebarto/baremetal/doc/tutorials/19-exceptions.md

 - EL3: EL3t uses SP_EL0, EL3h uses SP_EL3

 ### Exception types {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_EXCEPTION_TYPES}

 - Interrupts: There are two types of interrupts called IRQ and FIQ.
 FIQ is higher priority than IRQ.
 Both of these kinds of exception are typically associated with input pins on the core.
 External hardware asserts an interrupt request line and the corresponding exception type is raised when the current instruction finishes executing (although some instructions, those that can load multiple values, can be interrupted), assuming that the interrupt is not disabled
+  - IRQ can be interrupted by FIQ
+  - FIQ cannot be interrupted by other FIQ, only one can be active at any time
-- Aborts: Aborts can be generated either on failed instruction fetches (instruction aborts) or failed data accesses (Data Aborts)
+- Aborts: Aborts can be generated either on failed instruction fetches (instruction aborts) or failed data accesses (data aborts)
 - Reset: Reset is treated as a special vector for the highest implemented Exception level
 - Exception generating instructions: Execution of certain instructions can generate exceptions.
 Such instructions are typically executed to request a service from software that runs at a higher privilege level:
   - The Supervisor Call (SVC) instruction enables User mode programs to request an OS service.